Summer Sessions 2021 Course Syllabus

 Students who fail a nursing course may repeat it once.
 Students must receive a satisfactory (S) in clinical and achieve a 75 course grade in the mandatory co-requisite course to progress in the program.
 Students who fail VNSG 1409 Nursing in Health and Illness II and/or VNSG 1234 Pediatric Nursing and repeat the Course(s) may also be required to repeat the clinical co-requisite course.

 All courses listed in a given semester of the program must be completed prior to progressing to the next semester.
 Each didactic and co-requisite clinical course, as listed for each semester, is a prerequisite for the nursing courses listed in the subsequent semester(s), and must be satisfactorily completed prior to graduating from the nursing program.

 Case Study packet and Objectives for specialty areas may be found in the clinical notebook.
 Case studies and written assignments are to be turned in as determined by instructor.
 Assignments will be given to and graded by the instructor to whom the student is assigned on due date.

-Requirements for Level II clinical are: Two (2) Medical-Surgical case studies, PACU objectives, Clinical portfolio grade, Pedi HESI Online case study, the medication competency test and other assignments as deemed necessary
+Requirements for Level II clinical are: One (1) Medical-Surgical case studies, PACU objectives, Clinical portfolio grade, Pedi HESI Online case study, Community Assignments and the medication competency test.

 1. Medication Competency grade (average if more than one attempt)